Scope Independent Prescriber Bursary Scheme

 Participants

-The bursary is open to all UK Optometrists planning to complete an IP qualification in order to improve their skills and patient care.
+The bursary is open to all UK Optometrists considering starting an IP qualification in order to improve their skills and patient care.

 Assignment